DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   PKT_RX_QINQ_STRIPPED, that are better described.
 The old flags and their behavior will be kept in 16.07 and will be removed in 16.11.

+* The APIs rte_mempool_count and rte_mempool_free_count are being deprecated
+  on the basis that they are confusing to use - free_count actually returns the number of allocated entries, not the number of free entries as expected.
+  They are being replaced by rte_mempool_avail_count and rte_mempool_in_use_count respectively.

 * The mempool functions for single/multi producer/consumer are deprecated and will be removed in 16.11.
   It is replaced by rte_mempool_generic_get/put functions.